 I began to find a lot of comfort in the process of making (and eating) chocolate chip pancakes using my favorite recipe

 Deciding on a health camp date was a bumpy road and had been since the beginning of June.
 It was difficult to coordinate with the hospitals because it seems like they could never give us a straight or definite answer whether or not they would like to partner with us, or whether or not the proposed date could be officially finalized and publicized.
 The health camp was originally supposed to take place in the beginning of July with two subsequent rounds of surgeries immediately after, but we had to push a round of surgeries up in order to meet the government quota.
 Moving the surgeries to an earlier date left us with no time to plan or execute the health camp in early July, which then required us to make a new game plan.
 Birat Hospital had previously agreed to partner with Care Women Nepal for the health camp, but we couldn’t get agreement on the official date.
 We’ll let you know tomorrow, tomorrow, tomorrow.
 Ultimately, a week and a half before the revised health camp date, we reached an agreement with B.P.
 Koirala Institute of Health Sciences, Dharan (BPKIHS) instead and solidified the date of the health camp for July 21st and 22nd.
+Follow coolsculptny to know how health camps are good for people are ill or not able to get good treatment.

 While that back and forth was being played, we began doing publicity work that didn’t necessarily rely on the date of the health camp.
 We travelled to Pakribhas one day, very bumpy hour away from Dhankuta, for a training session with network of women volunteers.
 The Women Health Volunteers partner with different organizations or causes in order to provide support and womanpower.
 This group of women is a huge part of promotion for Care Women Nepal’s health camps.
 CWN provides a training session for the volunteers that addresses the causes, symptoms, social stigmas, and treatment plans associated with uterine prolapse.
 The volunteers then take this information back to their villages and share what they have learned with the local women.
 Almost 40 volunteers showed up to the training program, representing the 5 different villages that the health camp aimed to serve, which was an incredible turnout.
 During the program, Indira welcomed the women, I awkwardly introduced myself and my work while Chanda translated, and then Chanda led the educational portion that reviewed the details of uterine prolapse.
 Pamphlets that contained all of the pertinent information were distributed to the volunteers, and they took turns telling stories of uterine prolapse in their own villages.
 One woman animatedly described a woman who was in too much pain to stand due to her prolapse, but whose uterus would slip out if she stood.
 Many shared stories of women who constantly leaked blood and pus and the shame they felt because of it.
 Multiple told the group about women who had died due to complications from their uterine prolapse.
 All agreed on the importance of empowering women through access to affordable healthcare.